 ACHS students are expected to study continuously, i.e. take a course in each semester as applicable to their program, to remain in good academic standing.
-Students who need to interrupt their studies for personal or medical reasons may petition for an approved leave of absence using the ACHS Standard Petition.
+Students who need to interrupt their studies for personal or medical reasons may petition for an approved leave of absence using the Leave of Absence Request Form.
 Students who do not apply for and receive an approved leave of absence and do not earn credit after three semesters will be administratively withdrawn.

 Add / Drop Policy

 Students may add courses within the first 14 days of each semester.
 Students who add courses after the start of the semester are responsible for fulfilling all course requirements.

 Students may drop courses through the mid-point of the semester, and a pro-rata refund will be applied in accordance with the institution’s refund policy.
 Courses dropped before the mid-point of a semester will receive a “W” grade; courses dropped after the mid-point will receive an “F” grade.